thomasteoh/thomasteoh.github.io/_posts/2015-04-03-chocolate-toxicity-in-dogs.md

 - Tremors
 - Vomiting

 Additionally, effects on the cardiovascular system can be noted.
-It should be noted that this is not a comprehensive list, and an affected animal may only show a select few signs.
+This is not a comprehensive list, and an affected animal may only show a select few signs.

 ## Treatment